cyturralde/lightning_api/README.md

 # lightning_api

+*WARNING -- DO NOT RUN THE STATUS UPDATE AUTOMATICALLY MORE THAN ONCE AN HOUR.
+THERE HAVE BEEN REPORTS OF ACCOUNTS BEING LOCKED DUE TO FREQUENCY OF USE*

 The steps to this are a little confusing at first but I will do my best.

 1. Create an account on https://developer.ford.com